polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

 # PolarFire SoC RPMsg FreeRTOS Example

-This project contains a number of applications demos that showcase the usage of RPMsg (Remote Processor Messaging) framework to send messages between a FreeRTOS context and a remote software context (i.e. Linux or another FreeRTOS context) using the RPMsg-lite framework.
+This project contains a number of applications demos that showcase the usage of RPMsg (Remote Processor Messaging) framework to send messages between a FreeRTOS context and a remote software context (i.e. Linux, bare metal or another FreeRTOS context) using the RPMsg-lite framework.

 This project contains two different build configurations:

-- Remote Build Configuration: Builds an application in RPMsg Remote mode.
+- Remote Build Configuration: Builds an application in RPMsg Remote mode

-- Master Build Configuration: Builds an application in RPMsg Master mode.
+- Master Build Configuration: Builds an application in RPMsg Master mode

 Different combinations of operating systems can be supported in a master and remote role.
 For instance:

-- FreeRTOS (master) + FreeRTOS (remote)
+- FreeRTOS + FreeRTOS

+- FreeRTOS + Bare Metal

-- Linux (master) + FreeRTOS (remote)
+- Linux + FreeRTOS

 The project can be compiled using SoftConsole or externally by using the provided Makefile.
 This allows to integrate and build the application in Yocto and Buildroot environments.